-- A copy of every resolution as above or any agreement, together with the explanatory statement under Section 102, if any, is filed with the Registrar within thirty days of the passing or making thereof in Form MGT-14 as per the Companies (Management and Administration) Rules, 2014 along with the fee. - 2.
+- 1. A copy of every resolution as above or any agreement, together with the explanatory statement under section 102, if any, is filed with the Registrar within thirty days of the passing or making thereof in Form No. MGT.14 as per Companies (Management and Administration) Rules, 2014, along with the fee. - 2.
 The copy of every resolution which has the effect of altering the articles and the copy of every agreement has been embodied in or annexed to every copy of the articles issued after passing of the resolution or making of the agreement.
+(Sec 117(1) proviso).